Issues & Controversies: New Infographics

 Infobase is pleased to announce a fun, new classroom activity has been added to The World Almanac® for Kids Online: an interactive Trivia Challenge!
 Kids form teams and compete to answer Jeopardy!-style questions from different categories.
 At the end, after the Final Question is answered, the team with the most points wins.
 All of the answers […]

-Featured in Issues & Controversies: GUN CONTROL LAWS: Should the United States Adopt Stronger Gun Control Laws?
-SUPPORTERS ARGUE The widespread availability of firearms has made it easier for criminals and people with mental illnesses to perpetrate tragic mass shootings.
-The government can reduce shooting deaths by imposing common-sense restrictions on gun access that do not […]
+GUN CONTROL LAWS Controversy: Should the United States Adopt Stronger Gun Control Laws?
+SUPPORTERS ARGUE The wide availability of firearms makes it easier for criminals to carry out mass shootings.
+It also makes it easier for people with mental illness to do the same.
+These attacks can be tragic.
+The government can reduce shooting deaths […]

 Issues & Controversies in American History: This Month in History, November 2017—Kennedy Assassination